anthonyvmai/consensys-academy-tollbooth-final/README.md

 please use metamask to use this application

 known bugs:
- any events that occurs in the most recent block will be listed twice in the UI
+* any events that occurs in the most recent block will be listed twice in the UI
+* must manually refresh page when switching metamask accounts for the page to update

 ## Intro